martingabelmann/StaticKIT/README.md

       text: "another infobox"
 ```
 If you need more space and dont want to show the right column at all, simply set the ``showboxes: false`` variable the config.yml.

+## Branches

+We suggest to have at least one additional branch, like shown in the quickstart.
+This way you can pull and watch out changes from this repo without changing (or even breaking) your published website.